panel/brokestudentfilmfestival/source/about/history/index.html.md

-For the first time, the festival became international with the submission "Kachho Gadulo (Little Gypsy)"  by Saptesh Chaubal.
+For the first time, the festival became International with the submission "Kachho Gadulo (Little Gypsy)"  by Saptesh Chaubal.
 This was the humble beginnings of the International Broke Student Film Festival.
 The 2013 Broke Student Film Festival brought together 24 films from 4 nations (the USA, United Kingdom, India and Australia) for one amazing evening.
 Saptesh Chaubal, a student from India, won Best Film and Audience Choice for his submission, Little Gypsy.
 Jeremy Liesen, a student at Washtenaw Community College in Ann Arbor, won Best Domestic Film and Best Editing for his film, Listen.
 Samantha Bushey of Wayne State University and Michael Hovitch of Washtenaw Community College shared the award for Best Screenwriting for their films, Neon Prairie and Game Board Nerd, respectively.
 Samantha’s film, Neon Prairie, also won Best Acting.
 Scott Campbell of Washtenaw Community College won Best Music for his music video, A Song to Fall In Love To.
 And finally, James Montour from College for Creative Studies in Detroit won Best Cinematography for his film, Day of Light.

 Audiences enjoyed live music from local Detroit bands, The Wall Clocks and The Anthony Lai band.
 But the grandest feature of the 2013 festival, was the live performance of Death of a Snow Bird accompanyied by a live orchestra compsed by Anthony Lai.
 Leaving the audience in tears, the festival closed on another successful year.